Ksawerów: History

-On 7 April 1995, in the neighbourhood were opened two stations of the M1 line of the Warsaw Metro rapid transit underground system.
-They were Wilanowska station, located on Puławska Street, near the crossing with Wilanowska Avenue, and Wierzbno station, located at the intersection of Woronicza Street, Independence Avenue, and Naruszewicza Street.
+On 7 April 1995, two stations of the M1 line of the Warsaw Metro underground rapid transit system, were opened in Old Mokotów.
+They were the Wilanowska station, located at the intersection of Puławska Street and Wilanowska Avenue, and the Wierzbno station, located at the intersection of Woronicza Street, Independence Avenue, and Naruszewicza Street.
 The Wilanowska station hosted the ceremony of opening the M1 metro line.
 It was opened by Józef Oleksy, the Prime Minister of Poland, Marcin Święcicki, the mayor of Warsaw, and Jan Podoski, an engineer who proposed and initiated the construction of the metro line.

-On 4 October 1996, the district of Mokotów was subdivided into areas of the City Information System, with an area of Ksawerów being one of them.
+On 4 October 1996, the Mokotów district was subdivided into twelve City Information System areas, with Ksawerów becoming one of them.

-In 2000, at 12 Wołoska Street was opened Westfield Mokotów (originally known as Galeria Mokotów), which is one of the biggest shopping centres in the city.
+In 2000, Westfield Mokotów (originally known as Galeria Mokotów), one of the largest shopping centres in the city, was opened at 12 Wołoska Street.